wp-plugins/jquery-collapse-o-matic/readme.txt

 == Upgrade Notice ==

+= 1.5.2 =
+* find-me is now called after all collapse/expand animations finish
+* removed livequery in favor of jQuery .on() method
+* updated Requires at least tag to 3.3
+* added swapexcerpt attribute
+* fixed typos on the options page
+* added custom css to options page
+* added targtag and targpos attributes
+* added ability to add extra internal triggers

 = 1.5.1 =
-* find-me auto feature now works with responsive webistes
+* find-me auto feature now works with responsive websites

 = 1.5 =
 * Plugin code completely rewritten